 An alternative to the portability rule would be to use the exemption trust and marital trust approach.

-Here's how that might play out: A couple declares that upon the first spouse's death, the estate's assets will be split into 2 components—one share to be applied against the deceased spouse's applicable exemption amount, with the other share of the estate assets passing to the surviving spouse under the unlimited marital deduction.
+Here's how that might play out: A couple's estate plan indicates that upon the first spouse's death, the estate's assets will be split into 2 components—one share to be applied against the deceased spouse's applicable exemption amount, with the other share of the estate assets passing to the surviving spouse under the unlimited marital deduction.
 The first share would go to fund an exemption trust—often referred to as a bypass or credit shelter trust—with the deceased spouse's remaining federal lifetime gift and tax exemption amount.
 Any remaining assets would be placed in a marital trust or given outright to the surviving spouse.
-For example, state estate tax considerations aside, the first deceased spouse with $14 million in assets might direct, by will or revocable trust, $11.7 million to the exemption trust and approximately $2.3 million to the marital trust.2
+For example, state estate tax considerations aside, the first deceased spouse with $14 million in assets might direct, by will or revocable trust, $12.06 million to the exemption trust and approximately $1.94 million to the marital trust.2

 A 2-trust strategy